craftcms/docs/docs/3.x/extend/extending-system-components.md

 });
 ```

-Now all the built-in products have a new method available to them that can be used in your templates or plugins.
+Now all the built-in products have the new methods available to them that can be used in your templates or plugins.

 ::: code
 ```twig